Ramarajulanka

-Ramarajulanka is a village located in East Godavari district in Andhra Pradesh, India.
+Ramarajulanka is a village located in Konaseema district in Andhra Pradesh, India.

 A Ramalayam is in the center of the village, as well as a goddess Muthyalamma.
 In nearby Chinchinada there is a very well constructed bridge connecting West & East Godavari districts.
 The Ramarajulanka pin code is 533253.

 There is a temple on each road in Ramarajulanka, and the village has many coconut trees and paddy fields.
 Lord Subrahmanyeshwara temple is a famous attraction in the region.
 There are many tourist attractions around the village, including the famous SHIVALAYAM (parvathi rama lingeshwara swamy temple).
 An 18 ft.
 Hanuman idol is located in a farming area, which is one of the main attractions of the village.